Whaling in Russia: Golden age: 1964–1973

-While the period 1959–62 saw the greatest catches of humpbacks, and the greatest catch of whales overall was in 1963–64, the entire age spanning from 1955 to 1973 can be considered the "golden age" of Soviet whaling, due to the lack of enforcement which allowed such massive illegal catches and the relatively high abundance of whales still remaining in the Antarctic, of which few were reported.
+While the period 1959–62 saw the greatest catches of humpbacks, and the greatest catch of whales overall in 1963–64, the entire age spanning from 1955 to 1973 can be considered the peak of Soviet whaling, due to the lack of enforcement which allowed such massive illegal catches and the relatively high abundance of whales still remaining in the Antarctic, of which few were reported.
 Catches of humpbacks were much less after 1962 but still continued to contribute to the industry, the last of which were caught in 1972–73.
 Blue whales, which were already depleted by earlier whaling, suffered miserably at the hands of Soviet whalers; over 900 true blue and 10,000 pygmy blue whales (a smaller subspecies of the true Antarctic blue) were killed illegally by Soviet whaling (in the 1964-65 whaling season over 1,800 blues, most of them pygmy, were taken by the Ukraina fleet alone), and by 1973–74 true blues in the Antarctic numbered a mere 350 individuals.
 After blue, humpback and southern right (the USSR took 3,368 southern rights and reported only 4) whales were depleted, the shift began to sei whales.
 While seis at the time were still largely intact due to being smaller and less valuable than blue and fin whales, commercial whaling beginning in 1962–63 was intense.
 Catches of sei whales continued to climb until 1966–67, when 3,500 were killed by the three Soviet fleets, particularly Sovetskaya Rossiya.
 They were caught in fairly good numbers until protected in 1978.
 Fin whales, despite still being relatively plentiful when the Soviets began whaling, were not caught in extremely large numbers.
 In fact, the fin whale was the only major species taken by the Soviets that was actually over-reported to cover up for catches of protected species.
 Nevertheless, particularly in the early 60s, fins were killed in large numbers, with the maximum kill in 1961–62 numbering over 4,000.